-A Travel card may be printed off the Sun Life website www.sunlife.ca/member or from your Department of Human Resources.
+A Travel card may be printed off the Sun Life website www.mysunlife.ca or from your Payroll Office in the Department of Financial Services.

 The Medi-Passport coverage is subject to any maximum applicable to the emergency portion of the Extended Health Care benefit.
 The emergency services excluded from coverage, and all other conditions, limitations and exclusions applicable to your Extended Health Care coverage also apply to Medi-Passport.